Gobi March (Mongolia) 2024: COURSE DESCRIPTION

-- Be logged on arrival by event staff
+- Be checked-in on arrival by the race staff.

-- Take a minimum allocation of drinking water for the next section of the course
+- Leave with the minimum allocation of drinking water for the next section (in general this is 1.5 liters).

 At each checkpoint competitors can:

-- Seek advice and treatment, if appropriate, from the medical doctor at the checkpoint
+- Seek medical advice and minor treatment if appropriate from the medical doctor stationed at each checkpoint.

 Please note that adverse weather conditions and other factors can result in changes being made to the course.

-While the leaders are extremely fast (finishing 40 kilometers / 26 miles in 3 - 4 hours) the cut-off times for the back of the field are based on a 4 km per hour / 2.5 miles per hour walking speed.
+While the leaders are extremely fast (finishing 40 kilometers / 26 miles in 3 - 4 hours), the cut-off times for the back of the field are designed based on a 4 km per hour / 2.5 miles per hour walking speed.
 This means completing a 40 kilometer / 26 mile stage in 10 hours.

 Cut-off times for The Long March are based on a similar speed but with additional time allowed for a rest at the Overnight Checkpoint.